Haresh Sharma

-Haresh Sharma (born 1965) is a Malaysian born naturalised Singaporean playwright.
+Haresh Sharma (born 1965) is a Singaporean playwright and artistic director of The Necessary Stage.
 He has written more than 100 plays staged around the world.
 Sharma has a BA from the National University of Singapore as well as an MA in Playwriting from the University of Birmingham, obtained in 1994 on a Shell-NAC Scholarship.

 Sharma has also been awarded fellowships and grants by the British Council and the United States Information Service, and was conferred the Young Artist Award in 1997.
 His play, Still Building, was awarded a Merit Singapore Literature Prize in 1993 while Off Centre was selected by the Ministry of Education as a Literature text for 'N’ and 'O’ levels, and republished by The Necessary Stage in 2006.
 In 2014, Sharma was awarded the prestigious S.E.A.
 Write Award.
 In 2015, he was awarded the Cultural Medallion.

 Early life and education

-Born in Malaya, Sharma attended Tanjong Katong Secondary School, Temasek Junior College, as well as the National University of Singapore(NUS), where he majored in English Language and Literature.
+Born in Malaya, Sharma attended Tanjong Katong Secondary School, Temasek Junior College, as well as the National University of Singapore (NUS), where he majored in English Language and Literature.
 It was also at the National University of Singapore in 1987 where he met Alvin Tan, then a fellow undergraduate and founder of The Necessary Stage.
 He soon became involved in productions – first doing backstage, publicity, sound, and the occasional acting – then eventually moving on to scriptwriting when one of his plays won the NUS-Shell Short Play Competition in 1988.
 He became a naturalised Singaporean after Singapore's first national day on 9 August 1965.